MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/xaml-theme-resources.md

 The combined set of colors for "Light", "Dark", and "HighContrast" themes make up the *Windows color ramp* in XAML.
 Whether you want to modify the system themes, or apply a system theme to your own XAML elements, it’s important to understand how the color resources are structured.

-For additional information about how to apply color in your UWP app, please see [Color in UWP apps](../style/color.md).
+For additional information about how to apply color in your Windows app, please see [Color in Windows apps](../style/color.md).

 ### Light and Dark theme colors